edbizarro/laravel-facebook-ads/README.md

 Now that everything is set up, it's easy to start using!

 This package is divided in services to make easy to acess things.
-At this moment, we just have the `addAccounts` and `insights` services.
+At this moment, we just have the `adAccounts` and `insights` services.

 Before using it, it's necessary to initialize the library with an valid [access token](https://developers.facebook.com/docs/facebook-login/access-tokens#usertokens), [php example](https://github.com/facebook/facebook-php-sdk-v4#usage).